realmagicgreen/magicgreen11ty/src/content/articles/2018-06-05-trash-hero.md

 ---
-name: Trash hero
+title: Trash hero
 subtitle: This global phenomena is growing bigger.
 And it's happening in Bali too.
-description: So you like to talk trash huh?
+description: "Let's talk trash.
 The Trash Hero movement is a global phenomena and is growing bigger.
 They educate and act.
-In Bali too, people are taking it in their own hands.
-It's Sunday and at the Bajra Sandhi Monument you can see a bunch of people wearing yellow T-shirts walking around with recycled rice bag and picking up the plastic trash.
+In Bali too, people are taking action."
+date: 2018-06-05
+published: true
 category: solutions
-tags: Bali environment-friendly eco-friendly free initiative Indonesia social-responsibility save-oceans
-image: /assets/p/posts/solutions/trash-hero/trash-hero.jpg
+tags: [article, Bali, environment-friendly, eco-friendly, free, initiative, Indonesia, social-responsibility, save-oceans]
+cover_image: ./images/solutions/trash-hero/trash-hero.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...